Helping your shy toddler make friends

 Listen to your child

 If you find that Baby is feeling intimidated by new people, you can suggest starting with small pieces of socialization, like smiling and waving to see who smiles or waves back.
 You can also model behavior like this to show that the people around you are friendly.
-You don’t need to force Baby into a situation she isn&;t ready for, but you also don’t need to stop trying new things.
+You don’t need to force Baby into a situation they isn&;t ready for, but you also don’t need to stop trying new things.
 Most children outgrow their shyness at 3 or 4 years old and will be able to make friends with their classmates in preschool or kindergarten.

 Sources